Gina Bennett: Career

+CIA

-Bennett worked in the intelligence and national security field for thirty four years.
-As a counterterrorism specialist, Bennett was a member of the Senior Analytic Service that authored the earliest warnings about the growing threat of Osama bin Laden in the 1990s.
+As a counterterrorism specialist, Bennett was a member of the Central Intelligence Agency's Senior Analytic Service that authored the earliest warnings about the growing threat of Osama bin Laden in the 1990s.
+She was part of a group of women CIA analysts known as the "Band of Sisters", which also included Nada Bakos, Susan Hasler, Cindy Storer, and Barbara Sude.

-Bennett began her career as a terrorism watch officer and, following a violent attack in Algeria in 1991, she compiled classified reports on a figure known as "Abu Abdullah", later identified as Osama bin Laden, who had financed the Afghan Arab terrorists responsible for the attack in Algeria.
+Bennett began her career as a terrorism watch officer and, following a violent attack in Algeria in 1991, she compiled classified reports on a figure known as "Abu Abdullah" ("أبو عبد الله"), later identified as Osama bin Laden, who had financed the Afghan Arab terrorists responsible for the attack in Algeria.
 In 1993, she witnessed the unfolding of the World Trade Center bombing by Ramzi Yousef.
 In August 1993, she authored a report naming identifying Osama bin Laden as a growing threat to the United States that needed monitoring, marking the first time a United States government official had singled bin Laden out as a potential threat to national security.
 Bennett tracked bin Laden's influence and movements, writing about his activities and, by 2001, working with the CIA as an analyst underscoring al-Qaeda's role in global terrorism.

 Following the September 11 attacks on the World Trade Center on September 11, 2001, Bennett worked to identify the next potential targets to prevent further terrorist attacks.
-She and her team refused to evacuate their headquarters, which was considered as a potential target.
+She and her team refused to evacuate CIA Headquarters, which was considered as a potential target.
 A week later, she was recruited to investigate whether Saddam Hussein was involved in the attacks.

 In March 2018, she was appointed as the senior advisor for the Directorate of Strategic Operational Planning at the National Counterterrorism Center.

 She was featured in the Showtime documentary The Spymasters the HBO documentary Manhunt: The Search for Bin Laden, and the PBS documentary Makers: Women Who Make America.